yowari/progressive-pizza-workshop/exercise/05-form/README.md

 The customer need to select the pizza size and the toppings.

-The Remix way for managing user interaction is the html way of doing.
+The Remix way for managing user interaction is as close to web standards as possible.

-In `app/routes/_index.tsx`, create a form that contains radio input for size selection and checkbox inputs for toppings selection.
+In `app/routes/_index.tsx`, create a form that contains a radio input for size selection and checkbox inputs for toppings selection.

 ```jsx